UN Seeks $4.2 Billion For Ukraine Aid In 2024 - UrduPoint

 UN Seeks $4.2 Billion For Ukraine Aid In 2024

+The United Nations needs $4.2 billion this year to provide humanitarian aid in Ukraine and to refugees who have fled, but feared a likely shortfall as the Gaza war dominates global attention

-Geneva, (APP - UrduPoint / Pakistan Point News - 15th Jan, 2024) The United Nations said on Monday it needs $4.2 billion this year to provide humanitarian aid in Ukraine and help millions who have fled, urging people not to forget the war-torn country's plight as the Gaza war dominates attention.
+Geneva, (APP - UrduPoint / Pakistan Point News - 15th Jan, 2024) The United Nations needs $4.2 billion this year to provide humanitarian aid in Ukraine and to refugees who have fled, but feared a likely shortfall as the Gaza war dominates global attention.

-Russia's war in Ukraine is set to enter its third year in February and the UN said it was vital to maintain support to millions whose lives have been overturned by the conflict.
+Russia's war in Ukraine is set to enter its third year in February and the UN said it was vital to maintain support, despite competing crises.

-The UN hopes to reach 8.5 million people within Ukraine and 2.3 million refugees and their host communities in eastern Europe.
+The UN hopes to reach 8.5 million people within Ukraine and 2.3 million refugees and their host communities in eastern Europe in 2024.

 "Remember Ukraine?"
 UN aid chief Martin Griffiths asked as he launched the plan in Geneva.